 Each employer will provide instructions on how to apply.
 Many employers have online applications, some have applications you’ll need to print, complete and mail back, some want you to send your resume, and some want you to call.
 Just follow their individual instructions.

 We believe in the old saying, “Don’t put all your eggs in one basket.”
 There are many job opportunities on CoolWorks.
 We recommend you do your research, find the employers who appeal to you most, and apply as soon as possible after you make a decision.

-Please keep reading through the FAQ’s, and if you don’t find your answer, shoot us a quick email to email@example.com!
+Please keep reading through the FAQ’s, and if you don’t find your answer, please contact us!

 CoolWorks, first and foremost, says “Thank you for your service!”
 Returning service personnel may find that a seasonal job in a great place might be just the ticket to explore a new part of the country, learn new skills or to put a newly acquired job skill to work.

 Because many of the employers on CoolWorks offer employee housing and meal plans, the transition to seasonal life is made simple.

 While federal positions in the national parks and forests aren’t always advertised on CoolWorks.com, many seasonal positions working for National Park Concessionaires are.

 A summer in a park gives you a first-hand look at the various types of federal jobs the National Park Service offers and gives you the opportunity to get your foot in the door by doing some volunteering.